 - The Invisible Band

-- Long Runner Line Up: The band was the same for 12 years before Head got religious and left.
+- Long-Runner Line-up: The band was the same for 12 years before Head got religious and left.
 David Silveria left several years later and was replaced by Ray Luzier.
 Head returned to the band in 2013, and their lineup has been constant since.

 - Man of a Thousand Voices: Jonathan Davis has made an art form out of his voice, doing operatic cleans, gravelly baritones, death growls, shrieks, rapping, beatboxing, thrashy grunts, and scatting.